 If reading with your children isn’t a regular habit, try to make it one.
-Here are compelling reasons you should read with your kids every day.
+Here are compelling reasons why we need to read with kids every day.

-Reading with our kids is one of those pieces of advice everyone—experts, teachers, pediatricians—recommend, but can still fall off our radar.
+Reading with our kids is one of those pieces of advice everyone—experts, teachers, pediatricians—recommends, but can still fall off our radar.
 And we have plenty of excuses.
 We:

 - Are busy.

 - Do read to our kids, but not regularly.

 - Don’t have enough books in the house.

 - Think the kids are too old to be reading with us.

 - Don’t read ourselves.